South Georgia and the South Sandwich Islands: Mammals

 Seals frequent the islands, and whales may be seen in the surrounding waters.
 There are no native land mammals, though reindeer, brown rats and mice were introduced to South Georgia through human activities.

 Rats, brought to the island as stowaways on sealing and whaling ships in the late 18th century, have caused much damage to native wildlife, destroying tens of millions of ground-nesting birds' eggs and chicks.
 While previously the island's glaciers formed a natural barrier to the spread of rats, these glaciers are now slowly melting as the climate warms.
 In 2011, scientists instituted a four-year programme to entirely eradicate the rats and mice, in what would be by far the largest rodent eradication attempt in the world to date.
 The project was led by zoologist Anthony Martin of The University of Dundee who stated, "This is a man-induced problem and it's about time that man put right earlier errors."
 In July 2013, the success of the main phase of the extermination of the rats, which took place in May that year, was announced.
 180 tonnes of rat poison, brodifacoum, were dropped over 70% of the island, in what was the world's largest ever operation of this kind.
 Another 95 tonnes of rat poison was planned to be dropped by three helicopters in January 2015.

 In June 2015 the eradication programme concluded, apparently successfully, with the island believed "very likely" to be rat free.
 In 2017–18, an intensive six-month search by the South Georgia Heritage Trust, using sniffer dogs and baited traps, found no evidence of rodent presence.
 Monitoring will continue for a further two or three years.
 In 2018, the number of South Georgia pipits had clearly increased.
+As of 2024, the island remained rat-free, with a permanent team to check incoming vessels.

 Reindeer were introduced to South Georgia in 1911 by Norwegian whalers for meat and for sport hunting.
 In February 2011, the authorities announced that due to the reindeer's detrimental effect on native species and the threat of their spreading to presently pristine areas, a complete cull would take place, leading to the eradication of reindeer from the island.
 The eradication began in 2013 with 3,500 reindeer killed.
 Nearly all the rest were killed in early 2014, with the last (about 50) cleared in the 2014–15 southern summer.